josephKimiri/josephkimiri.github.io/_posts/2025-08-11-blind-SQLi.md

 ➜
 ```

 That was it.
-I was happy to have blooded the challenge..cheers to the author, Now where is my 3K??
+I was happy to have blooded the challenge..cheers to the author, I got the 3k plus airtime...thanks Chasingflags for the awesome CTF.